team178/team178.github.io/README.md

 (Make sure to replace `username` with your username.)

-Then you need to navigate into your newly cloned repository:
+Then you need to navigate into your newly cloned repository.
+Type "cd " and directory of the cloned reposotory.
+For example:

 ```
-cd team178.github.io
+cd C:\Users\user\Desktop\team178.github.io
 ```

 The last thing you need to do before you can run locally is do a `bundle install` to install the required gems.